xlynkz/xlynkz.github.io/README.md

-relaationsshhiippss beetween frreeqquuenncy types byy energgy losstt.. eerggy transportt by coorrreellaattioonn with lightt..
+relationships between frequency types by energy lost.
-!
+Energy transport by corelation with light.

 If you have the two frequencies you can determine the energy change and that will give you the frequency types.
 ###Fastur